Hostile Takeover

 “Again?
 This happens a lot?”

-J’s optics struggled to discern the drone’s appearance — but had their face lit up at that?
-Why did that admission inspire hope?
+J’s optics struggled to discern the drone’s appearance — but had their face just lit up at that?
+Why would that admission inspire hope?
 Were they… expecting her to fail?

 No,” J said.
 “I assure you, this team is normally… much more professional.
 I am, at least.
 Which is why you’re here, yes?
-We’ve been effectively understaffed, and corporate sent you to assist us in reaching our quarterly performance targets?”
+We’ve been effectively understaffed, so naturally corporate sent you to assist us in reaching our quarterly performance targets?”

 “Riiight.
 Just checking.”